arnavsinha109/Fetch_takehome/README.md

  }
  root@95a0f9596a7e:/opt/code/localstack#
  ```
-* You can check the status of your db container using the following steps
- * Open another terminal instance and pass the following commands
+* You can check the status of your db container by passing the following commands in another terminal instance
  ```
  C:\Your\Path> docker exec -it postgres bash root@c268d83cb716:/# psql -d postgres -U postgres -p 5432 -h localhost -W